k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

-#### Question 1: Fabric Functions
+#### Question 1: Fabric functions

-To perform standard transformation of dates, strings, or basic mathematical operations you will use:
+To perform standard transformation of dates, strings or basic mathematical operations you will use:

 A: A project function.